-In order to receive a full refund of tuition paid, the parent/guardian must advise the principal by July 31st, if the student will be withdrawing.
+In order to receive a refund of tuition paid, the parent/guardian must advise the principal before the first day of school that the student will be withdrawing.
 The registration fee is non-refundable under any circumstances.

-- If a student is withdrawn by the first day of school, 95% of the tuition is refundable. - If a student is withdrawn between the first day of school and the end of the first trimester, 50% of the tuition is refundable. - If a student is withdrawn between the first day of school and the end of the first trimester, 50% of the tuition is refundable. - If a student is withdrawn after the end of the first trimester, 100% of the tuition is owed.
+- If a student is withdrawn by the first day of school, 75% of the tuition is refundable. - If a student is withdrawn after the end of the first trimester, 0% of the tuition is refundable.

-Extenuating circumstances regarding the withdrawal of a student will be handled on a case-by-case basis.
+Extenuating circumstances regarding the withdrawal of a student will be considered pending a review by the pastor and principal.